STRONG-VLA: Decoupled Robustness Learning for Vision-Language-Action Models under Multimodal Perturbations: Experimental Evaluation

 \subsection{Experimental Setup}

 \paragraph{Model and Fine-tuning Protocol} We evaluate STRONG-VLA across multiple VLA backbones to assess its generality, including OpenVLA-7B~\cite{kim24openvla}, OpenVLA-OFT~\cite{kim2025fine}, and $\pi_0$~\cite{black2024pi_0}.
 For OpenVLA-based models, we implement STRONG-VLA via parameter-efficient fine-tuning using LoRA.
 For $\pi_0$, we follow its original training paradigm and apply STRONG-VLA through direct policy fine-tuning.
 Across all models, training follows the proposed decoupled optimization paradigm: Stage~I performs robustness acquisition by exposing the model to progressively expanded perturbation distributions, while Stage~II re-aligns the policy with the nominal task distribution using clean data.
-This unified training strategy enables a controlled evaluation of whether the proposed framework generalizes beyond specific architectural or optimization choices.
-Detailed optimization settings are provided in Appendix~\ref{sec:appendix_finetuning}.

-\paragraph{Tasks and Evaluation Metric.} We evaluate task-level robustness on the LIBERO benchmark~\cite{liu2023libero}, which comprises four task suites: Spatial, Objects, Goal, and Long.
+This unified training strategy enables a controlled evaluation of whether the proposed framework generalizes beyond specific architectural or optimization choices. \paragraph{Tasks and Evaluation Metric.} We evaluate task-level robustness on the LIBERO benchmark~\cite{liu2023libero}, which comprises four task suites: Spatial, Objects, Goal, and Long.
 A rollout is considered successful if the instructed goal is completed within the episode horizon.
 We report task success rate (TSR), defined as the fraction of successful rollouts:

 where $\mathrm{Succ}(\tau_i) \in \{0,1\}$ indicates whether the task is successfully completed within the episode horizon. \textit{We measure performance gains in absolute percentage points.}